-32. TRANSFER OF UNPAID/UNCLAIMED AMOUNTS TO IEPF
+32. TRANSFER OF UNCLAIMED AMOUNTS TO IEPF

 33. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

-As required under Section 134(3)(m) of the Companies Act 2013 read with Rule 8 ofthe Companies (Accounts) Rules 2014 the particulars relating to conservation of energytechnology absorption and foreign exchange earnings and outgo is annexed as Annexure- 5 tothe Director's Report.
+As required under Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 the particulars relating to conservation of energytechnology absorption and foreign exchange earnings and outgo is annexed as Annexure- 5 tothe Director's Report.

-The Company has an Anti-Sexual Harassment Policy in linewith the requirements of The Sexual Harassment of Women at the Workplace (PreventionProhibition and Redressal) Act 2013.
-An Internal Complaints Committee (ICC) has been setup to redress complaints received regarding sexual harassment.
-All employees (permanentcontractual temporary trainees) are covered under this policy.
-Your Directors further state that during the yearunder review No compliant was received from any employeeduring F.Y 2016-17 and hence no complaint is outstanding as on 31st March 2017 forredressal.
+The Company has complied with provisions relating to the constitution of InternalComplaints Committee under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013.
+All employees (permanent contractual temporarytrainees) are covered under this policy.
+Your Directors further state that during the yearunder review No compliant was received from any employee during F.Y 2017-18 and hence nocomplaint is outstanding as on 31st March 2018 for redressal.